manuGil/GitCoDev/gitcodev/lesson3.md

 ### 3.3.3.
 Pull Requests
 **[5 min]**

-Explain what pull request are, and give a demo.
+Explaination of what pull request are, and a live demonstation on a code repository ( e.g., GitHub or GitLab).
 Then teams follow the steps in the exercise below to create and merge pull requests.

 ```{admonition} Instructor's Note